Gates Foundation: Pacific Northwest

-Criticism
+Criticism and controversies

 Education programs

 Some critics fear that the foundation directs the conversation on education or pushing its point of view through news coverage.
 The foundation has said it lists all its grants publicly and does not enforce any rules for content among its grantees, who have editorial independence.
 Union activists in Chicago have accused Gates Foundation grantee Teach Plus, which was founded by new teachers and advocates against seniority-based layoffs, of "astroturfing".

 The K-12 and higher education reform programs of the Gates Foundation have been criticized by some education professionals, parents, and researchers who argue they have driven the conversation on education reform to such an extent that they may marginalize researchers who do not support Gates' predetermined policy preferences.
 Several Gates-backed policies such as small schools, charter schools, and increasing class sizes have been expensive and disruptive, but some studies indicate they have not improved educational outcomes and may have caused harm.

 Examples of some of the K-12 reforms advocated by the foundation include closing ineffective neighborhood schools in favor of privately run charter schools; extensively using standardized test scores to evaluate the progress of students, teachers, and schools; and merit pay for teachers based on student test scores.
 Critics also believe that the Gates Foundation exerts too much influence over public education policy without being accountable to voters or taxpayers.